Now Providing DBT treatment to adults and Teens!

 You will find Kate with her hound dog enjoying Missoula's trails and rivers.
 Being on any body of water is her happy place.
 She also enjoys starting books and not finishing them.

-Elizabeth Bassler, LCSW
+Elizabeth Bassler, LCSW, she/her

 Clinical Therapist